joshuahiggins/tone-service-app/README.md

 # Tone WebApp (tone-service-app)
-This repo is where the main NextJS application lives.

 ## Prerequisites
 We're believers in [BunJS](https://github.com/oven-sh/bun) and utilize it for most of our infrastructure.
 If you're on `Linux` or `Mac` and have NPM installed, you can globally install Bun with: